 This category recognises excellence in design of internal or external publications in all formats.
 It may include magazines, newspapers, newsletters, tabloids, annual reports, integrated reports, books, special publications, brochures, and other advertising material and e-newsletters.

-This category recognises excellence in the design of other visual media like Powerpoint and Prezi presentations, and audio-visual media videos, and films, and audio media such as CDs and radio programmes made for a specific event.
+This category recognises excellence in the design of other visual media like Powerpoint and Prezi presentations, audio-visual media videos and films, and audio media like CDs and radio programmes produced for a specific event.
 It also includes any other communication vehicle using sound and images or a combination of these elements.
-The context of the presentation must be provided.

 This category recognises excellence in communication projects where design is central to the effectiveness of the vehicle.
 It may include cartoons, drawings, paintings, collages, montages, posters, displays, bulletin boards, mobiles, invitations, and special signs.
 The work may have appeared on book and magazine covers, posters, organisational identity (logo), product labels and packaging, direct marketing, and 3-D material.